kelseyhightower/kubernetes-the-hard-way/README.md

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!

+Please note that with this particular challenge, it is all about the minute detail.
+If you miss one tiny step anywhere along the way, it's going to break!

+Always run the `cert_verify` script at the places it suggests, and always ensure you are on the correct node when you do stuff.
+If `cert_verify` shows anything in red, then you have made an error in a previous step.
+For the master node checks, run the check on `master-1` and on `master-2`

 ## Target Audience

 The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.